SlimIO/Metrics/README.md

 <details><summary>publish(value: any, harvestedAt?: number): void</summary>
 <br />

 Publish a new raw metric to the event DB.
+When is the MIC is not yet ready, raw metrics are cached awaiting for the local Addon is awakened.

+When the MIC is ready to publish, the event `ready` will be throw.
 </details>

 <details><summary>toJSON(): IdentityCardJSON</summary>